 Anytime I’m Kokanee fishing I’m adding scent!
 Yes, you can catch Kokanee without it but if you really want to increase your odds in catching more Kokanee using scent is key!
 Consider this: a Kokanee are said to have a hundred times greater sense of smell than a Bloodhound Dog!
 Sockeye Salmon will make a run up a river over 1000kms to the same water in which they came from based on scent alone!

 Not only does adding scent to your bait and lure provide a scent trail that helps the Kokanee hone in on your gear and tempt them to strike, but it helps mask any other unwanted smells that may repel a Kokanee.
 Let’s face it, our human smell is not a natural attractant to Kokanee and neither is sunscreen, gas or that stinky sandwich we had for lunch.

-Pro-Cure Bait Scents are the industry leaders in creating scents for Kokanee.
+Mack's Lure UV Bait Scents by Pro-Cure are the industry leaders in creating scents for Kokanee.
 Some of their popular attractant scents are Shrimp/Krill Super Gel, Kokanee Special Super Gel, Bloody Tuna Super Gel.
 Using scents that are irritants to Kokanee such as Garlic or Anise will also help yield results when the fish aren’t as active.
 Kokanee tend to attack these irritant smells out of sheer aggression.

 Trolling Speeds & Tactics

 Establishing the correct trolling speeds is necessary when it comes to Kokanee fishing.
 Much slower speeds are used when trolling for Kokanee.
 Unlike when fishing for Rainbow Trout where the average speed is over 2mph, speeds for Kokanee range from .8 to 1.8 mph.